What's new in MAX

 -

-Additionally, we've started a new GitHub repo for MAX, where we currently share a bunch of code examples for our API libraries, including some large model pipelines such as Stable Diffusion in Mojo and Llama2 built with MAX Graph.
+Additionally, we've started a new GitHub repo for MAX, where we currently share a bunch of code examples for our API libraries, including some large model pipelines.
 You can also use this repo to report issues with MAX.

 Was this page helpful?